 Raw milk is abundant in essential Vitamin A, D and K and in minerals like calcium, magnesium, phosphorus in its natural form for the body to absorb and utilise.
 Consumers say regular consumption reduces duration of colds and flu, reduces allergies, boosts the immune system, assists detoxification, improves healthy gut flora etc. In this video Sally Fallon Morell of the Weston A. Price foundation say that the most common thing they hear from parents is the improvement of their children's behaviour after they have switched from pasteurised to raw milk.
 Sally say that we now know that 85% of the immune system of the body comes from our gut bacteria which is why we need raw milk to replenish those stores.
 Demand for raw milk will continue because it is a nutrient dense food.
 Consumers want the nutrition for good health and wellbeing.
 This is not a fad.

 Conventional milk is increasingly under attack for a variety of reasons.
 Many Australians have switched to alternatives like soy milk, hemp milk, rice milk etc because they decide that processed milk is not for them.
 According to a 2016 study by the CSIRO, 1 in 6 Australians leave (processed) dairy behind to relieve stomach cramps, wind and bloating.
-Researchers suggest that Melbourne have become the food allergy capital of the world.
+Researchers suggest that Melbourne has become the food allergy capital of the world.
 The hygiene hypothesis and germophobia are cited while authorities continue to ignore the plea for legal access to raw milk for human consumption.
 Australian children now have the highest rate of food allergy in the world according to this article.
 Processed milk is also considered the most common food allergen in the USA, see here.
-Pasteurise milk is considered safe but clearly we have a dilemma because consumers have problems tolerating it.
+Pasteurised milk is considered safe but clearly we have a dilemma because consumers have problems tolerating it.

 Economic benefits of raw milk